microsoft/microcode/language.md

 **filters** on the sensor.
 The **Do** section begins with an **actuator** (or **action**), followed optional by one or **modifiers** to the actuator/action.

-The picture above shows a 1-page program that shows a happy face on the micro:bit screen when the A button is pressed and a sad face when the B button is pressed.
+The picture above shows a 1-page program with two rules:

+-   the first rule shows a happy face on the micro:bit screen when the A button is pressed
+-   the second rule shows a sad face when the B button is pressed.

 ## Pages

 Execution of the MicroCode program starts on page 1.
-All the rules on that page are active.
-Rules on another page only become active when the program switches to that page (via an explicit switch-page action).
+All the rules on that page are active.Rules on another page only become active when the program switches to that page (via an explicit switch-page action, discussed later).

 ## Rules and Informal Semantics